pderaaij/research-intrapreneurship/thesis/chapter-3.md

 Psychological safety is measured via the well-proven construct of @edmondson1999.
 As part of the T0 survey, a 7-point Likert scale (1= very inaccurate, 7 = very accurate) required the participants to answer 7 questions.
 Example questions are "Members of this team are able to bring up problems and tough issues" and "Working with members of this team, my unique skills and talents are value and utilised".
 The full list of questions is available in appendix A.

 The internal consistency of the construct psychological safety has an $\alpha$ of .67, which is doubtful.
 Removing an item would not yield an higher reliability score.
 The composition reliability of this construct is .78.
-A value close to the minimum threshold of .8 [@netemeyer2003].
+A value close to the minimum threshold of .8 for a five to nine-item construct [@netemeyer2003].

 ### 3.3.4 Control variables